shaibs3/Torq/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.